 This type of dampness is found on external walls.
 In the case of roof leaks, it will be on ceilings.

 It only appears because of a defect outside letting water pass from the outside into the home.
-For example, a missing tile or slate, spilling from a blocked gutter, penetrating around window frames etc.
+For example, a missing tile or slate, spilling from a blocked gutter, badly fitted windows or missing pointing.

 Black mould is rarely seen on areas of penetrating dampness.
-This is because the affected area is usually too wet and the dampness contains salts picked up when passing through the wall which prevents it's growth.
+This is because the affected area is usually too wet and the dampness contains salts picked up when passing through the wall which stops its growth.